-The following management's discussion and analysis is intended to assist the reader in understanding the Company's business and is provided as a supplement to, and should be read in conjunction with, the Company's audited consolidated financial statements and accompanying notes included elsewhere in this annual report.
+The following management's discussion and analysis is intended to assist the reader in understanding the Company's business and is provided as a supplement to, and should be read in conjunction with, the Company's audited consolidated financial statements and accompanying notes included elsewhere in this Annual Report.
 The Company's results of operations discussed below are presented in conformity with accounting principles generally accepted in the United States ("GAAP").

-The following tables and related discussion set forth key operating and financial data for our homebuilding operations as of and for the fiscal years ended May 31, 2022 and 2021.
-For similar operating and financial data and discussion of our fiscal 2021 results compared to our fiscal 2020 results, refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" under Part II of our annual report for the fiscal year ended May 31, 2021, which is available here.
+The following tables and related discussion set forth key operating and financial data for our homebuilding operations as of and for the fiscal years ended May 31, 2023 and 2022.
+For similar operating and financial data and discussion of our fiscal 2022 results compared to our fiscal 2021 results, refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" under Part II of our Annual Report for the fiscal year ended May 31, 2022, which is available <a href="https://example.com/homebuilding-new-analysis-new-analysi